BoltAuth/Auth/doc/extending/adding-roles.md

 ```

 The `Role` class takes two parameters, programmatic name and a display name
-that will be used in the members admin pages in Bolt's backend admin section.
+that will be used in the auth admin pages in Bolt's backend admin section.